elbunuelo/restlet-server/README.md

 # gae-restlet-example
-An example AppEngine REST API implemented using the RESTlet framework.
+A simple example AppEngine REST API implemented using the RESTlet framework.
+The app uses the Objectify API to persist data on AppEngine.

 ## Setup